isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 Planning to participate?
 Everything you need to know about competition rules is on <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/commmunity-championship">Pesta Sukan Community Championship page</a>.

-<p>Need more information or resources?
-Look for the National Sports Associations
-(NSAs) here:
+<p>Connect with National Sports Associations (NSAs) for pro tips and resources:
 <br>
 <a href="https://bas.org.sg/">Basketball Association Singapore</a>
 <br>